quark-engine/quark-engine/docs/source/quark_script.rst

 Let's use the above APIs to show how the Quark script finds this vulnerability.

 First, we designed a `Frida <https://frida.re>`_ script ``agent.js`` to hook the target method and get the arguments when the target method is called.
 Then we hook the method ``putString`` to catch its arguments.
-Finally, we use `Ciphey <https://github.com/Ciphey/Ciphey>`_  to check if the arguments are encrypted.
+Finally, we use `Ares <https://github.com/bee-san/Ares>`_  to check if the arguments are encrypted.

 .. code-block:: python

     from quark.script.frida import runFridaHook
-    from quark.script.ciphey import checkClearText
+    from quark.script.ares import checkClearText

     APP_PACKAGE_NAME = "oversecured.ovaa"